 - Blackboard course rosters will automatically update for you three times per day: The integration will automatically update your Blackboard rosters at 11am, 3pm, and 6:30pm each day to reflect the latest drop/add activity.

 - The option for faculty to manually add and drop students to/from their Blackboard rosters has been removed: Since the Blackboard course rosters will automatically update for you four times per day to reflect the latest drop/add activity, the option to manually add and drop students to/from your Blackboard rosters has been removed.
 Please contact the Office of Online Learning at x2212 or email email@example.com regarding any special circumstances surrounding your Blackboard rosters.

 - Courses will be disabled after the semester has ended: After the semester has ended, both instructors and students will be removed from the courses that have ended that semester.
 However, a grace period has been established that will allow you some time after the semester has ended to continue to use those courses.
 After which, the courses will disappear from your My Courses area of Blackboard.

 - Make it a practice to download your grade center into Excel at the end of each semester: We recommend that you download your grade center data into an Excel spreadsheet at the close of each semester.
 The office of Online Learning will continue to maintain archives of course grade center data, however we ask that you make it a best practice to download a backup of your grade center for all courses, so that you have your own personal backup.
-Training sessions will be available on an ongoing basis on how to download your grade center data into an Excel spreadsheet are available on the Training and Resources page.
+Instructions for how to download your grade center data into an Excel spreadsheet are available on the Training and Resources page.

-Information will be coming regarding the Blackboard training schedule for the fall semester and instructional materials will also be posted on the Blackboard web site at http://www.winthrop.edu/blackboard/.
+Information will be coming regarding the Blackboard training schedule for the current semester and instructional materials will also be posted on the Blackboard web site at http://www.winthrop.edu/blackboard/.